Homemade Granola Bars

 Making granola bars is very similar to making homemade granola.
 Once you find the right ratio of fillers (dried fruit, nuts, seeds, etc.) to binders (honey, syrup, peanut butter, etc.), you can mix and match flavor combinations to your heart’s content.
 (You can also make our no-bake energy bites or homemade larabars for no-bake options.)

-Try dried apricots, chopped almonds, dark chocolate, and flaked coconut.
+Try dried apricots, chopped almonds, dark chocolate, and shredded coconut.
 Or chopped cashews, mini chocolate chips, and dried cranberries.
-Or maybe dried mango, flaxseed, and coconut.
+Or maybe dried mango, flaxseed meal, and coconut.
 Or…

 Thick & Chewy Peanut Butter Granola Bars

 Bars can be stored in an airtight container for up to 1 week or frozen for 3 months.

 1 t. baking soda